pandulapeter/beagle/README.md

 Beagle.imprint(this)
 ```

 After this a list of modules needs to be provided, but this can be changed at any time and the UI will be automatically updated.
-See [this implementation](https://github.com/pandulapeter/beagle/blob/master/example/src/main/java/com/pandulapeter/debugMenuExample/BeagleExampleApplication.kt) for a detailed example.
+See [this implementation](https://github.com/pandulapeter/beagle/blob/master/example/src/main/java/com/pandulapeter/beagleExample/BeagleExampleApplication.kt) for a detailed example.

 ### Modules
 Any number of generic modules can be added in any order as long as they have a unique ID:
-* [Text](https://github.com/pandulapeter/beagle/blob/master/beagle-core/src/main/java/com/pandulapeter/debugMenuCore/configuration/modules/TextModule.kt) [[Screenshot]](/screenshots/moduleText.png) - Displays simple text content.
+* [Text](https://github.com/pandulapeter/beagle/blob/master/beagle-core/src/main/java/com/pandulapeter/beagleCore/configuration/modules/TextModule.kt) [[Screenshot]](/screenshots/moduleText.png) - Displays simple text content.
-* [LongText](https://github.com/pandulapeter/beagle/blob/master/beagle-core/src/main/java/com/pandulapeter/debugMenuCore/configuration/modules/LongTextModule.kt) [[Screenshot]](/screenshots/moduleLongText.png) - Displays a longer piece of text that can be collapsed into a title.
+* [LongText](https://github.com/pandulapeter/beagle/blob/master/beagle-core/src/main/java/com/pandulapeter/beagleCore/configuration/modules/LongTextModule.kt) [[Screenshot]](/screenshots/moduleLongText.png) - Displays a longer piece of text that can be collapsed into a title.
 * TODO: Image - Displays a drawable.
 * TODO: TextInput - Allows the user to enter free text.
 * TODO: Slider - Allows the user to adjust a numeric value.
 * TODO: ColorPicker - Allows the user to pick a color.
-* [Toggle](https://github.com/pandulapeter/beagle/blob/master/beagle-core/src/main/java/com/pandulapeter/debugMenuCore/configuration/modules/ToggleModule.kt) [[Screenshot]](/screenshots/moduleToggle.png) - Displays a switch with configurable title and behavior - ideal for feature toggles.
+* [Toggle](https://github.com/pandulapeter/beagle/blob/master/beagle-core/src/main/java/com/pandulapeter/beagleCore/configuration/modules/ToggleModule.kt) [[Screenshot]](/screenshots/moduleToggle.png) - Displays a switch with configurable title and behavior - ideal for feature toggles.
-* [Button](https://github.com/pandulapeter/beagle/blob/master/beagle-core/src/main/java/com/pandulapeter/debugMenuCore/configuration/modules/ButtonModule.kt) [[Screenshot]](/screenshots/moduleButton.png) - Displays a button with configurable text and action.
+* [Button](https://github.com/pandulapeter/beagle/blob/master/beagle-core/src/main/java/com/pandulapeter/beagleCore/configuration/modules/ButtonModule.kt) [[Screenshot]](/screenshots/moduleButton.png) - Displays a button with configurable text and action.
 * TODO: KeyValue - Displays a list of key-value pairs that can be collapsed into a title.
-* [List](https://github.com/pandulapeter/beagle/blob/master/beagle-core/src/main/java/com/pandulapeter/debugMenuCore/configuration/modules/ListModule.kt) [[Screenshot]](/screenshots/moduleList.png) - Displays an expandable list of custom items and exposes a callback when the user makes a selection.
+* [List](https://github.com/pandulapeter/beagle/blob/master/beagle-core/src/main/java/com/pandulapeter/beagleCore/configuration/modules/ListModule.kt) [[Screenshot]](/screenshots/moduleList.png) - Displays an expandable list of custom items and exposes a callback when the user makes a selection.
 A possible use case could be providing a list of test accounts to make the authentication flow faster.
-* [SingleSelectionList](https://github.com/pandulapeter/beagle/blob/master/beagle-core/src/main/java/com/pandulapeter/debugMenuCore/configuration/modules/SingleSelectionListModule.kt) [[Screenshot]](/screenshots/moduleSingleSelectionList.png) - Displays a list of radio buttons.
+* [SingleSelectionList](https://github.com/pandulapeter/beagle/blob/master/beagle-core/src/main/java/com/pandulapeter/beagleCore/configuration/modules/SingleSelectionListModule.kt) [[Screenshot]](/screenshots/moduleSingleSelectionList.png) - Displays a list of radio buttons.
 A possible use case could be changing the base URL of the application to simplify testing on different backend environments.
 * TODO: MultipleSelectionList - Displays a lst of checkboxes.

 Unique modules can only be added once as they are specific to a single use case:
-* [Header](https://github.com/pandulapeter/beagle/blob/master/beagle-core/src/main/java/com/pandulapeter/debugMenuCore/configuration/modules/HeaderModule.kt) [[Screenshot]](/screenshots/moduleHeader.png) - Displays a header on top of the drawer with general information about the app / build.
+* [Header](https://github.com/pandulapeter/beagle/blob/master/beagle-core/src/main/java/com/pandulapeter/beagleCore/configuration/modules/HeaderModule.kt) [[Screenshot]](/screenshots/moduleHeader.png) - Displays a header on top of the drawer with general information about the app / build.
-* [KeylineOverlayToggle](https://github.com/pandulapeter/beagle/blob/master/beagle-core/src/main/java/com/pandulapeter/debugMenuCore/configuration/modules/KeylineOverlayToggleModule.kt) [[Screenshot]](/screenshots/moduleKeylineOverlayToggle.png) - Displays a switch that, when enabled, draws a grid over your app with configurable dimensions that you can use to check the alignments of your Views.
+* [KeylineOverlayToggle](https://github.com/pandulapeter/beagle/blob/master/beagle-core/src/main/java/com/pandulapeter/beagleCore/configuration/modules/KeylineOverlayToggleModule.kt) [[Screenshot]](/screenshots/moduleKeylineOverlayToggle.png) - Displays a switch that, when enabled, draws a grid over your app with configurable dimensions that you can use to check the alignments of your Views.
 * TODO: ForceRtToggle - Forces RTL layout orientation (on/off).
-* [AppInfoButton](https://github.com/pandulapeter/beagle/blob/master/beagle-core/src/main/java/com/pandulapeter/debugMenuCore/configuration/modules/AppInfoButtonModule.kt) [[Screenshot]](/screenshots/moduleAppInfoButton.png) - Displays a button that links to the Android App Info page for your app.
+* [AppInfoButton](https://github.com/pandulapeter/beagle/blob/master/beagle-core/src/main/java/com/pandulapeter/beagleCore/configuration/modules/AppInfoButtonModule.kt) [[Screenshot]](/screenshots/moduleAppInfoButton.png) - Displays a button that links to the Android App Info page for your app.
-* [ScreenshotButton](https://github.com/pandulapeter/beagle/blob/master/beagle-core/src/main/java/com/pandulapeter/debugMenuCore/configuration/modules/ScreenshotButtonModule.kt) [[Screenshot]](/screenshots/moduleScreenshotButton.png) - Displays a button that takes a screenshot of the current layout and allows the user to share it.
+* [ScreenshotButton](https://github.com/pandulapeter/beagle/blob/master/beagle-core/src/main/java/com/pandulapeter/beagleCore/configuration/modules/ScreenshotButtonModule.kt) [[Screenshot]](/screenshots/moduleScreenshotButton.png) - Displays a button that takes a screenshot of the current layout and allows the user to share it.
 * TODO: StringGeneratorButton - Generates a strings and copies it to the clipboard based on the user's preferences.
 * TODO: StressReliefButton - Displays fireworks.
-* [NetworkLogList](https://github.com/pandulapeter/beagle/blob/master/beagle-core/src/main/java/com/pandulapeter/debugMenuCore/configuration/modules/NetworkLogListModule.kt) [[Screenshot]](/screenshots/moduleNetworkLogList.png) - Displays an expandable list of historical network activity.
+* [NetworkLogList](https://github.com/pandulapeter/beagle/blob/master/beagle-core/src/main/java/com/pandulapeter/beagleCore/configuration/modules/NetworkLogListModule.kt) [[Screenshot]](/screenshots/moduleNetworkLogList.png) - Displays an expandable list of historical network activity.
 Each item can be tapped for more information.
-To use this functionality, the custom DebugMenuNetworkInterceptor needs to be added to the OkHTTP Client's builder, as implemented [here](https://github.com/pandulapeter/beagle/blob/master/example/src/main/java/com/pandulapeter/debugMenuExample/networking/NetworkingManager.kt).
+To use this functionality, the custom beagleNetworkInterceptor needs to be added to the OkHTTP Client's builder, as implemented [here](https://github.com/pandulapeter/beagle/blob/master/example/src/main/java/com/pandulapeter/beagleExample/networking/NetworkingManager.kt).
-* [LogList](https://github.com/pandulapeter/beagle/blob/master/beagle-core/src/main/java/com/pandulapeter/debugMenuCore/configuration/modules/LogListModule.kt) [[Screenshot]](/screenshots/moduleLogList.png) - Displays an expandable list of your custom logs.
+* [LogList](https://github.com/pandulapeter/beagle/blob/master/beagle-core/src/main/java/com/pandulapeter/beagleCore/configuration/modules/LogListModule.kt) [[Screenshot]](/screenshots/moduleLogList.png) - Displays an expandable list of your custom logs.
 An example use case could be logging analytics events.
 Each item can be tapped for more information if you specified a payload.
-To log an event, simply call DebugMenu.log().
+To log an event, simply call beagle.log().
 * TODO: DeviceConfigurationKeyValue - Displays information about the current device and the OS.

 The module list can be changed at any time (from any thread) using the following functions: